 Jason De León

-Jason De León is Lloyd E. Cotsen Endowed Chair of Archaeology, Professor of Anthropology and Chicana, Chicano, and Central American Studies, and Director of the Cotsen Institute of Archaeology at the University of California, Los Angeles.
+We are pleased to announce Jason De León as the keynote speaker for our 2025 Annual Meeting.
+De León is the Lloyd E. Cotsen Endowed Chair of Archaeology, Professor of Anthropology and Chicana, Chicano, and Central American Studies, and Director of the Cotsen Institute of Archaeology at the University of California, Los Angeles.
 He is also Executive Director of the Undocumented Migration Project, a non-profit research, arts, and education collective that seeks to raise awareness about migration issues globally.
 He is a 2017 MacArthur Foundation Fellow and author of the award-winning book “The Land of Open Graves: Living and Dying on the Migrant Trail.”
 De Leon’s latest book “Soldiers and Kings: Survival and Hope in the World of Human Smuggling” won the 2024 National Book Award for Nonfiction.